ryanpy99/quillbotpremiumpatcher/README.md

 <img width="451" height="115" alt="image" src="https://github.com/user-attachments/assets/beb95abf-936f-4a11-9bab-a6e2f8287d9b" />

-QuillBot Premium Patcher - Education only by RyanShare
+QuillBot Premium Patcher - Education only by RyanShare.
 See update on Telegram: https://t.me/ryansharechannel

 # 🧩 How to Install and Run the `quillbotpremiumpatcher.js` Script in Tampermonkey

-This guide will walk you through every step — from installing the Tampermonkey extension, creating a new script, copying the code from `abcd.js`, and running it successfully in your browser.
+This guide will walk you through every step — from installing the Tampermonkey extension, creating a new script, copying the code from `quillbotpremiumpatcher.js`, and running it successfully in your browser.
 ## 🧱 1.
 Install the Tampermonkey Extension
 Tampermonkey is a popular browser extension that allows you to run custom JavaScript (called **userscripts**) on specific websites.
 ### 🔹 For Google Chrome or Edge